huggingface/blog/deepspeed-to-fsdp-and-back.md

 ## Precision Matters

-Inside the `DeepSpeed` codebase, specifically, in the implementation of `DeepSpeedZeroOptimizer_Stage3` (as the name implies, what handles doing Stage 3 optimizer sharding), we noticed that the `trainable_param_groups`, the parameter groups being trained on, pass through an internal `_setup_for_real_optimizer` function call, which calls another function called `_create_fp32_partitions`.
+Inside the `DeepSpeed` codebase, specifically in the implementation of `DeepSpeedZeroOptimizer_Stage3` (as the name implies, what handles doing Stage 3 optimizer sharding), we noticed that the `trainable_param_groups`, the parameter groups being trained on, pass through an internal `_setup_for_real_optimizer` function call, which calls another function called `_create_fp32_partitions`.
 As the `fp32` in the name suggests, `DeepSpeed` was performing upcasting internally, and it always keeps its master weights in `fp32` by design.
 This upcasting to full precision meant that the optimizer could converge at learning rates that it would not converge in lower precision.
 The earlier observations were artifacts of this precision difference.